dddicillo/3901-tutorial/README.md

 	end

 ##### Unless

- The Unless statement is an alternative to the if else statement.
-Below is a comparison between equivalent if else statement and until statement.
+ The `unless` statement is an alternative to the `if/else` statement.
+Below is a comparison between equivalent `if/else` statement and `until` statement.

-	if i<5
+	if i < 5
 		print “Integer is small”
 	else
 		print “Integer is large”